Macaroni Combat: A History

 The period of this genre was brief, but quite prolific.
 For those who are interested, I recommend the following titles.
 Read what I wrote, and if you have a clinical eye like myself, you will notice there are many shortcomings:

 - 1. The Battle of El Alamein by Giorgo Ferroni

 - 5. Inglorious Bastards by Enzo G. Castellari

-- 6. The Battle of the Sinai by Maurizio Lucidi
+- 6. Five Days in Sinai by Maurizio Lucidi

 - 8. Eagles Over London by Enzo G. Castellari